 Let’s look at the reasons why they are such a good fit in detail.

 1. Massage Therapists

 You can make a great career out of Thai Massage all by itself, as I have done.
-I have been practicing and teaching Thai Massage exclusively for 16 years, and I never felt the need for any other modality.
+I have been practicing and teaching it exclusively for more than two decades, and I never felt the need for any other modality.
 The same applies to tens of thousands of therapists in Thailand.

-- A strong focus on good ergonomics which can be very helpful for therapist’s well-being.
+- A strong focus on good ergonomics which can be very helpful for the therapist’s well-being.

-Thai Massage can preserve your health and career since you can greatly reduce the amount of work you do with hands, and instead use forearms, elbows, knees and feet.
+Thai Massage can preserve your health and career since you can greatly reduce the amount of work you do with your hands, and instead use forearms, elbows, knees, and feet.

 Many of those stretches can easily be built into any kind of massage and add value to the session.
-Thai Massage is not an exclusively all-or-nothing modality.
+Thai Massage is not exclusive.
+It is not an all-or-nothing modality.